dragonblocks/dragonblocks_alpha/README.md

 ## System Requirements
 Dragonblocks Alpha targets PCs only.
 Non x86-64 platforms may work, however there is no guarantee whatsoever.
 You need a POSIX system conforming to the ISO C and POSIX 2008 standards.
 However, so far only GNU/Linux systems, in particular Ubuntu and Debian, have been tested.
-The minimum OpenGL version is 4.2.0.
+The minimum OpenGL version is 3.3 core.
 Dragonblocks has been tested on Intel Integrated and NVIDIA GPUs, however other graphics cards should work as well.
 A PC with at least 4 CPU cores is recommended, but not necessarily required.

+Note: The game can work with OpenGL 3.3, but to use texture batching, you need at least OpenGL 4.0.
+If your machine doesn't that version, disable texture batching by adding the line "texture_batching off" to your client.conf file.

 ## Current Features
 - Multiplayer, Animated player model, Nametags